IDCI-Consulting/HelloWorldBundle/templates/contents/cv/gabriel_bondaz_en.md

    * Management of a 6 developers's team
    * Technology : Php5 / Symfony2
  * _2012_  MB Création : Counsel, development and staffs's training on Symfony2
- * Training Php5 / Symfony2 for Proventis.
+ * Training Php5 / Symfony2 for Proventis
- * _2013_ Training Php5 / Symfony2 for Proventis, UCBL.
+ * _2013_ Training Php5 / Symfony2 for Proventis, UCBL
  * Tessi Marketing : Expertise Symfony2
  * _2014_ Ecole normale supérieure de Lyon : Development of a management pads's platform
  * Tessi Marketing : Expertise symfony 2
  * Formation Php5 / Symfony2 for OPCADIA,
  * _2005 – 2007_ Lyon 1 University Research and Training's technician
- * Installation and Configuration of informatics rooms multi operating systems (Windows/Linux).
+ * Installation and Configuration of informatics rooms multi operating systems (Windows/Linux)
- * Establishment of a gestion's tool of informatic park: GLPI (Gestionnaire Libre de Parc Informatique).
+ * Establishment of a gestion's tool of informatic park: GLPI (Gestionnaire Libre de Parc Informatique)
- * Dévelopment of plugins for the SPIRAL platform (Serveur Pédagogique Interactif de Ressources d'Apprentissage de Lyon1).
+ * Dévelopment of plugins for the SPIRAL platform (Serveur Pédagogique Interactif de Ressources d'Apprentissage de Lyon1)
  * _2005_ Calcul center of IN2P3 | 16 weeks internship (from 04/04/2004 to 31/07/2005)
  * Establishment of an informatic protocole to medicals images at DICOM format, from an IRM to a SRB base.
 Project BIRNy rename LyNDA (Lyon Neuroimaging Database & Applications)